-Flori Muller has been teaching violin for over fifteen years.
+Flori Muller has been teaching violin for over twenty years.
 She is enthusiastic about teaching and truly enjoys working with all ages and levels.
-Her students have won various competitions and have played with various chamber and orchestral groups.

 She holds a Bachelors Degree in Violin Performance from the Blair School of Music at Vanderbilt University, a double Masters in Violin Performance and Suzuki Violin Pedagogy from the University of Minnesota Twin Cities, and earned candidacy for the Doctorate of Musical Arts Degree from the University of Colorado Boulder.

 Her violin teachers have included Henry Rubin, Connie Heard, Sally O’Reilly, Jennifer John, and Y.C.
 Chen.
 She has received pedagogical training from Connie Heard, Sally O’Reilly, Mark Bjork, William Starr, and Judy Offman.
-She received her Suzuki Early Childhood Education training from both Dorothy Jones and Sharon Jones and has taken further teacher-development training sessions from Barbara Barber, Carrie Reuning-Hummel, Edmund Sprunger, Teri Einfeldt, and Carol Tarr.
+She received her Suzuki Early Childhood Education training from both Dorothy Jones and Sharon Jones and has taken further teacher-development training sessions from Barbara Barber, Carrie Reuning-Hummel, Edmund Sprunger, Teri Einfeldt, Carol Tarr, and Winifred Crock.

-She considers herself quite fortunate to have been given the opportunity to travel to Japan in the summer of 1989 to participate in both the World Conference and Summer School in Matsumoto as a student.
-Taking group classes with Dr. Suzuki and other inspirational teachers from around the world with other children from around the world was life changing to say the least.
+She considers herself quite fortunate to have been given the opportunity to travel to Japan in the summer of 1989 to participate as a student in both the World Conference and Summer School in Matsumoto.
+Taking group classes with Dr. Suzuki as well as other teachers alongside children from around the world was a life changing experience for her.

-Mrs. Muller is a registered member of the Suzuki Association of the Americas and the American String Teachers Association and has served as President of HASSA (Houston Area Suzuki Strings Association) and has also served on HASSA’s board as Vice President and Past President.
-These roles gave her the opportunity to plan, implement, and execute many events for Suzuki students and teachers in the Houston Area from group lessons to workshops to teacher development classes.
+Mrs. Muller is a registered member of the Suzuki Association of the Americas and the American String Teachers Association and has served as President of Houston Area Suzuki Strings Association (HASSA), now STXSA, and has also served on HASSA’s board as Vice President and Past President.